 How do you promote?
 Like ads?
 No. It’s through a killer review post.
 You share your experience with that product or service.
 You don’t have to gush.
 You should be completely objective and factual, and you can even include competitors.
 This is authenticity and it’s important.

 It is your audience, authenticity and patience that will see your affiliate relationships work.
 It takes time but once working well they can really pay off.
+Even so, the benefits you get from this are all worth it.

 How do you get paid?